dxc-technology/online-devops-dojo/online-devops-dojo/welcome/step3.md

 6. Select `repo` so that the token can read/write in your repository and `admin:repo_hook` so that it can update GitHub repository web hooks.
 Make sure to select everything within those scopes.
 7. Click Generate token.
 8. Click the clipboard icon to copy the token in your clipboard.
 9. **Make note of the personal access token**.
-This token will be used throughout the Yellow Belt DevOps Dojo.
+This token will be used throughout the Online DevOps Dojo.
 Note that it is OK if you lose it, as you can always generate a new one.

 💡 **TIP**: 🦊 Firefox user?
 Use `CTRL`+`INS` / `SHIFT`+`INS` to copy/paste your Personal Access Token in the window.